Würzburg's old treasures

 The vineyard at the foot of the fortress is the Schlossberg.
 The name is understandable, as the front part of the fortress is laid out like a castle.
 It essentially goes back to Prince-Bishop Julius Echter, a great builder, administrative reformer and important representative of the Counter-Reformation, who died at Marienberg Fortress in 1617.

 At the eastern end of the fortress, the 1300 square metre Fürstengarten, a viewing platform with a garden in the style of the hidden Renaissance gardens of Italy, is laid out on a former gun platform.
-It is accessible from the castle courtyard and originally dates from 1650 to 1700 and was restored in the 1930s according to plans from the early 18th century.
+Accessible from the castle courtyard, it originally dates from 1650 to 1700 and was restored in the 1930s according to plans from the early 18th century.

 The extensive fortifications extend as far as the River Main.
 The State Garden Show Park was created on this site after the 1990 State Garden Show.